Pinterest has always been a puzzle for me because one day I see a hike in traffic and on another day, I rarely see any of them.

 So, with that ideology in mind, I use to join group boards that have the title such as “Best Blog Post” or “Pin Here”.
 Though I still use a few of them which is really giving me repins.
 Other than that, I have left most of them.

 For example, you can see the above pin (the blue one) is about Pinterest.
 But, if you look at the below-suggested pins, they are also about Pinterest (red square).
-This shows that Pinterest knows what my pin represents.
+This shows that Pinterest knows my pin topic.

 So, when your pins reach such level, you can see much better traffic from Pinterest.
 Those pins will be shown more on your followers feed and it tends to show up more on related pins section of others similar pins.

-However, whenever you upload a new pin, Pinterest doesn’t have any idea what it is about.
-You can consider it as a blank pin if we look at it from Pinterest perspective.
+However, whenever you upload a new pin, Pinterest doesn’t have any idea what it is all about.
+You can consider it a blank pin if we look at it from Pinterest perspective.